Every public article should show how it was built.

 Method, source, sample status, and scope should be visible before a story asks for the next click.

-One public template works only when the story type stays visible.
+Keep the story type visible.

 Desk explainer